MLHale/nebraska-gencyber-modules/2019/introduction_to_computational_thinking_and_design_process/README.md

 As you progress, prototypes need to be `tested.`

 ![design process](./img/test.jpg)
 > Author/Copyright holder: Teo Yu Siang and Interaction Design Foundation.
-Copyright licence: CC BY-NC-SA 3.0
+Copyright license: CC BY-NC-SA 3.0

 Testing a prototype helps us to learn whether or not it succeeds (i.e. does it meet the requirements of the problem) and can help to refine the definition of the problem - if we learn something about the problem that we hadn't thought of before.